-If the procedure performed takes out a foreign body, then the procedure is coded to the root operation extirpation.
-Dilating the urethra is coded as dilation, since the objective of the procedure is to dilate the urethra.
-If dilation of the urethra includes putting in an intraluminal stent, the root remains dilation operation and not insertion of the intraluminal device. because the underlying objective of the procedure is dilation of the urethra.
+If the procedure performed takes out a foreign body, then the procedure is coded to the Extirpation.
+Dilating the urethra is coded as Dilation, since the objective of the procedure is to dilate the urethra.
+If dilation of the urethra includes putting in an intraluminal stent, the root operation remains Dilation and not Insertion of the intraluminal device, because the underlying objective of the procedure is dilation of the urethra.
 The stent is identified by the intraluminal device value in the sixth character of the dilation procedure code.
-If the objective is solely to put a radioactive element in the urethra, then the procedure is coded to the operation insertion. with root the radioactive element identified in the sixth character of the code.
-If the objective of the procedure is to correct а malfunctioning or displaced device, then the procedure is coded to the root operation revision.
-In the root operation revision, the original device being revised is identified in the device character.
-Revision is typically performed on mechanical appliances (e.g., pacemaker), materials in replacement used or procedures (e.g., synthetic substitute) Typical revision procedures include adjustment of pacemaker position and correction of malfunctioning knee prosthesis.
+If the objective is solely to put a radioactive element in the urethra, then the procedure is coded to the root operation Insertion, with the radioactive element identified in the sixth character of the code.
+If the objective of the procedure is coded to the root operation.
+In the root operation Revision, the original device being revised is identified in the device character.
+Revision is typically performed on mechanical appliances (e.g., pacemaker), or materials used in replacement procedures (e.g., synthetic substitute) Typical revision procedures include adjustment of pacemaker position and correction of malfunctioning knee prosthesis.

-Combination Procedures are Coded Separately
+• Combination Procedures are Coded Separately